Chart Color Schemes

 Hammond Park has moderate levels of nearby infrastructure activity, ranking in the 48thth percentile nationally

 Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified nine projects likely to impact the region.
+AreaSearch has identified nine projects that may impact the region.
 Notable projects include Hammond Park Shopping Centre, Gaebler Road Mixed-Use Commercial Development, Hammond Road Duplication from Russell Road to Rowley Road, and Hammond West Private Estate.
 The following list details those most relevant:.

 Professional plan users can use the search below to filter and access additional projects.